marcin-chwedczuk/shellcode-tshirt/README.md

 	db  '/bin/sh'
 ```

-Now the moral of this story: always put a _working_ shellcode on t-shirts.
+Now the moral of this story: always put a _working_ shellcode on t-shirts to avoid further embarrassment by posts like this one ;)

 Bonus: This repo contains a `Makefile` that will build the shellcode and also prepare a C header file containing the shellcode bytes.
 There is also a wrapper program that will demonstrate that the shellcode indeed works.
 The only thing that you need is a 32-bit Linux.